TZstatsADS/ads-spring2023-project2-group_6/README.md

 	2. Ridership Payment Type Analysis. <br />
 	3. General Traffic Visualization (for Comparison). <br />
 	4. Bus & Subway Ridership Statistics. <br />

+Our limitation includes not incorporating other types of public transporation yet (e.g Ferry, Bikes, etc).

 </div>
 + **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.